 Drosophila Melanogaster are now referred to as the common term “fruit flies” or “vinegar fly”.
 Although they may seem to just be a nuisance, they are the most widely studied and researched bug in the world.
 Major fields of study include microbial pathogenesis and genetics.
 One of the primary reasons why fruit flies are so widely studied is due to their extremely fast breeding rate.
 Since a entire new generation of fruit flies can come into existence in less then 170 hours, it is no wonder that they are examined closely.
 Before you continue, I just want to warn you that this is a rather scientific explanation on fruit flies and may be a little hard to understand.
 I will however, try and keep it as simple as possible and when it really comes down to it, its really not that hard if you put your mind to it.
 This information is extremely useful for school or even university projects and many people have used it for that exact purpose.
-Since this article is rather scientific, I welcome suggestions on either additional information or alterations if you would like to make a contribution to this article.
+If you are simply looking to remove fruit flies, check out this fruit fly trap remedy that works well.

-Often referred to as a fruit fly and is usually found flying around your fruit bowel, especially if the fruit in your bowl has been there a long time.
+Frequently referred to as a fruit fly, it is usually found flying around your fruit bowel, especially if the fruit has been there for a long time.
 They are usually about 0.3cm long and although they are a huge frustration for us, as previously mentioned they are a huge part of biological research in most laboratories that focus on genetic research.
 In fact, recent studies show that there are over 7000 scientists that study this bug worldwide as a fulltime job.
 In fact, research made on the fruit fly and how it has helped improve our understanding of genetics earned a Nobel prize in medicine in the 1990’s.

 The Fruit Fly Genome